tuProlog/2p-kt/documentation/src/orchid/resources/wiki/Rationale and Architecture/solvers-and-solutions.md

 - a set of flags;
 - an input channel and an output channel.

 As the title suggests, these properties are considered as mutable in the sense that they are meant to change inside the engine _while_ the resolution is being performed.
-In fact, these objects are represented as immutable data structures, which can be modified at implementation language level by using [mutable solvers].(#mutable-solvers).
+In fact, these objects are represented as immutable data structures, which can be modified at implementation language level by using [mutable solvers](#mutable-solvers).

 ### Libraries